Grants & Programs

 - All applicants must submit a letter of inquiry through the portal to include: executive summary, purpose of request, budget, and project start/end date.

-- Organization summary
+- Organization summary.

 - Program Description with activities and services provided, objectives, and anticipated results, population being served, timeline and implementation plan